SAP/neonbee/README.md

 #### Data Endpoints

+Endpoints are standardized interfaces provided by NeonBee.
+Endpoints call entry verticles (see [dataflow processing](./docs/dataflow_processing.md)) to fetch / write back data.
+Depending on the type of endpoint, different APIs like REST, OData, etc. will be provided and a different set of verticles gets exposed.
 Given the default configuration, NeonBee will expose two simplified HTTP endpoints:

-- A **/raw** HTTP endpoint that returns the data of any data verticle and
+- A **/raw** HTTP REST endpoint that returns the data of any data verticle, preferably in a JSON  format and
 - a standardized **/odata** HTTP endpoint to get a valid OData response from entity verticles.

 ## Getting Started